Sunil Perera, outspoken Sri Lankan singer, dies at age 68

 Perera, a versatile singer, musician, composer and entertainer, died of apparent complications from COVID-19.
 He was 68.

 Sunil tested positive for the coronavirus last month and was treated at a hospital in Colombo, the capital.
-He returned home last week, but was taken back to the hospital after his condition deteriorated, and he died Monday.
+He returned home last week, but was taken back to the hospital after his condition deteriorated and died on Monday.

 In normal times, thousands of people would have attended the funeral, but the country has been under a coronavirus lockdown.